Rita Katz: Controversies

 In July 2003, two of the groups she discussed in her book and on television (the Heritage Education Trust and the Safa Trust) sued her and revealed her name and identity.
 In two of the suits, targets of the investigation said they were defamed in the 60 Minutes television broadcast.
 Katz said she has been the victim of a smear campaign and of attempts to intimidate her, adding:"As they were never able to challenge the accuracy of my research, and as they were upset by the ramifications of it in terms of arrests, indictments, and raids, a few Muslim activist organizations have on occasion tried to portray me as a Muslim-basher.
 I have no quarrel with Islam or Muslims, and I only target terrorists and their supporters."

 In one case, in 2005, federal Judge Leonie Brinkema dismissed Katz from the lawsuit by a leader of the International Institute of Islamic Thought, Iqbal Unus.
 Katz's dismissal was upheld on appeal unanimously by a three-judge panel of the 4th U.S. Circuit Court of Appeals in 2009.
 The court also ordered Unus to pay Katz $41,000 in legal fees.

-In 2015, Katz described an apparent Australian online supporter of ISIS who used the online handle "Australi Witness" as holding a "prestige" position in online jihadi circles and as being "part of the hard core of a group of individuals who constantly look for targets for other people to attack".
+In 2015, Katz described an apparent Australian online supporter of IS who used the online handle "Australi Witness" as holding a "prestige" position in online jihadi circles and as being "part of the hard core of a group of individuals who constantly look for targets for other people to attack".
 It later transpired that "Australi Witness" was an American (Joshua Ryne Goldberg), who was arrested by the FBI.